 In both cases, your credit rating will be negatively affected, since you were unable to pay your debt without having to resort to extreme measures.
 The difference resides in how badly your rating is affected by either option.

-In the case of a consumer proposal you will be given an R7 rating, which is not a good rating, but indicates that you were willing to negotiate with your creditors and were able to settle to the satisfaction of both parties.
-This will leave the door open to future credit offerings, and will take less time to remove from your credit report.
+In the case of a consumer proposal, you will be given an R7 rating, which is not a good rating, but indicates that you were willing to negotiate with your creditors and were able to settle to the satisfaction of both parties.
+This will leave the door open to future credit offerings and will take less time to remove from your credit report.

 When you file for bankruptcy, you will receive an R9 rating, which is the worst credit rating you can have in Canada, and which will remain on your credit report for anywhere for 7 years.

-Your credit rating will not affect your ability to open a bank account, and no bank should refuse to do it for this reason.
+Your credit rating will not affect your ability to open a bank account and no bank should refuse to do it for this reason.
 If this happens to you, the bank is breaking the law and should be reported.
-The only aspect of your financial life that will be negatively impacted by bankruptcy is the possibility of being acquiring credit, which may limit your ability to purchase a home, new vehicle, or get a credit card for the duration of the bad credit rating on your personal report.
+The only aspect of your financial life that will be negatively impacted by bankruptcy is the possibility of acquiring credit, which may limit your ability to purchase a home, new vehicle, or get a credit card for the duration of the bad credit rating on your personal report.

 Trying to negotiate and restructure debt can be an emotionally trying time for all parties involved, especially the debtor, but with some work and time, you will soon find the amount of stress will be significantly reduced and you can go on with your life as you normally would, looking forward to a clean slate and a bright future.

-Finally, once you have been discharged from your bankruptcy or proposal and your debt burden has been either eliminated or massively reduced, many lenders will find you to be an attractive candidate for a loan.
+Finally, once you have been discharged from your bankruptcy or proposal and your debt burden has been either eliminated or significantly reduced, many lenders will find you to be an attractive candidate for a loan.
 Look into loans after bankruptcy for more information.